St Luke's Hospital, Singapore: St Luke's Hospital as a learning center

-Besides being a healthcare service provider for the elderly, St Luke's Hospital also focuses on providing education program to meet the needs of its professional, medical and lay staff workers.
-With the aim of keeping its staff updated with the latest developments in the medical field, St Luke's Hospital organized a program with eleven lunch time talks a year that focuses on healthcare for the elderly.
-St Luke's Hospital also functions as a teaching hospital for doctors pursuing diploma of geriatric and family medicine courses at the NUS Graduate School of Medicine.
-The diploma program was accredited by the Singapore Medical Board in 1998 and St Luke's Hospital became a center for the diploma of geriatric medicine course.
+Besides being a healthcare service provider for the elderly, St. Luke's Hospital also focuses on providing an education program to meet the needs of its professional, medical, and lay staff workers.
+With the aim of keeping its staff updated with the latest developments in the medical field, St. Luke's Hospital organized a program with eleven lunchtime talks a year that focuses on healthcare for the elderly.
+St. Luke's Hospital also functions as a teaching hospital for doctors pursuing diplomas in geriatric and family medicine courses at the NUS Graduate School of Medicine.
+The diploma program was accredited by the Singapore Medical Board in 1998, and St. Luke's Hospital became a center for the diploma of geriatric medicine course.

 St Luke's Hospital outpatient clinic

 Built in 2005, the outpatient clinic provides continuous health care services to the patients after they are discharged.
 The clinic houses X-ray and diabetic retinal photography facilities.
-The outpatient clinic also has a wound clinic and a follow up clinic as well.
+The outpatient clinic also has a wound clinic and a follow-up clinic as well.
 The wound clinic offers wound management services to outpatients, a service that was previously only available to inpatients.
-The outpatient clinic was commissioned by the World Health Organization (WHO) in February 2007 to be one of the three primary care establishments in Singapore to pilot the WHO age friendly concept and toolkit.
+The outpatient clinic was commissioned by the World Health Organization (WHO) in February 2007 to be one of the three primary care establishments in Singapore to pilot the WHO age-friendly concept and toolkit.